 The obstacles in agility have been designed with both safety and spectator appeal in mind.
 All jumps have easily displaced bars so that the dog should not experience injury should he misjudge and take down a jump bar.
 All obstacles that the dog must physically scale have ‘contact’ zones painted on the equipment: the contact zones enforce safe training techniques since handlers know that dogs will be faulted unless one or more feet are in the contact zone while ascending and descending.

 Today, Agility remains a fast growing dog sport.
 It is a sport that finds dog and handler teams leaving the agility course celebrating, whether they have qualified in their run or not.
 It is also very popular among spectators, the action is fast and it is always entertaining whether the dog does as the handler asks or not.
 It's fun for everyone!

 To register, please go to our gingr portal at https://afpamperedpaws.portal.gingrapp.com page to register your pet.
 Select package form for your dog or call us at 540-439-7297.
-Mail or bring in the form with a check for $150 for Agility and a copy of your dog's vaccination records.
+Mail or bring in the form with a check for $175 for Agility and a copy of your dog's vaccination records.

 Requirements for Classes: